 **Cast stone fountains and other garden ornaments are not toys, and are not meant to be climbed on or played around.**

-Both over and underfilling your fountain can result in an overworked pump.
-Other issues may include splashing or spilling, possibly damaging surrounding plants or décor.
+Under-filling your fountain or allowing it to run while low on water can result in an overworked pump.
+Fountains lose water due to splashing, wind, evaporation, and other environmental factors.
 The appropriate water level will vary based on the fountain you choose, but always make sure you monitor the level and top it off regularly.

 Keeping the Fountain On 24/7